doingandlearning/react-training-april-2025/03-components/lab/exercise.md

 ## Overview
 In this lab, you'll refactor the "library" web page from the previous lab, so that it uses components to render portions of the web page.

-You can either choose to implement your components as class-based components or as functional components.
-We provide solutions for both techniques.

 ## Roadmap
 Here's a brief summary of the exercises in this lab.
 More detailed instructions follow later in this lab document: